holidays/definitions/doc/SYNTAX.md

 #### `between`

-The 'between' selector will only find a match if the supplied date takes place during the specified range of years.
-Only a single range of integers representing years is allowed at this time.
+The 'between' selector will only find a match if the supplied date takes place during the specified _inclusive_ range of years.

+To use this selector you *must* provide both a `start` and `end` key.
+Both values must be integers representing years.

 Example: